 Relocating to the Middle East during Ramadan

-Relocating to a Middle Eastern country during Ramadan is a giant “No-No”.
-The usual inefficiency of government agencies is exacerbated by office closings during this time, and those at work are not only distracted but often unable to concentrate properly due to lack of daytime sustenance.
+Relocating to a Middle Eastern country during Ramadan is a terrible idea.
+The usual inefficiency of government agencies is exacerbated by office closings during this time, and those at work are not only distracted but often unable to concentrate properly due to a lack of daytime sustenance.

 The shop closings also make resettling all the more difficult, and the emptiness of the streets between sunup and sundown can be an intimidating first impression for an expat to stumble upon.